 Authenticate an application with Microsoft Entra ID to access Event Hubs resources

 Azure provides integrated access control management for resources and applications based on Microsoft Entra ID.
 A key advantage of using Microsoft Entra ID with Azure Event Hubs is that you don't need to store your credentials in the code anymore.
 Instead, you can request an OAuth 2.0 access token from the Microsoft identity platform.
 The resource name to request a token is https://eventhubs.chinacloudapi.cn/, and it's the same for all clouds/tenants (For Kafka clients, the resource to request a token is https://<namespace>.servicebus.chinacloudapi.cn).
-Microsoft Entra authenticates the security principal (a user, group, or service principal) running the application.
+Microsoft Entra authenticates the security principal (a user, group, service principal, or managed identity) running the application.
 If the authentication succeeds, Microsoft Entra ID returns an access token to the application, and the application can then use the access token to authorize request to Azure Event Hubs resources.

 When a role is assigned to a Microsoft Entra security principal, Azure grants access to those resources for that security principal.
 Access can be scoped to the level of subscription, the resource group, the Event Hubs namespace, or any resource under it.
 A Microsoft Entra security can assign roles to a user, a group, an application service principal, or a managed identity for Azure resources.